 We flew into Havana from Cancun on the Mexican budget airline Interjet for $240 USD round trip, and the flight took about an hour.

 Cuban Immigration Process

 The Cuban immigration process was super simple.
 I told the officer in Havana that I was traveling to Cuba for tourism, and he offered to stamp my visa card instead of my passport.
 This has been standard operating procedure for years.

-Cuba wants American tourism, and they offer to stamp your visa rather than your passport so you don’t get in trouble with the US government.
+Cuba WANTS American tourism, so they offer to stamp your visa card instead of your actual passport, so you don’t get in trouble with the US government later.

-However I asked him to stamp my passport directly.
-I was curious what would happen when I returned to the United States.
+However, I asked the Cuban immigration agent to stamp my passport directly.
+I was curious about what would happen when I returned to the United States.
 Would anyone ask me about it?
 Would I get fined or arrested?

 Nothing happened.
 When I returned to the United States, immigration didn’t even ask me what countries I’d been to, and they didn’t look at my passport stamps either.